Crafting the Perfect UI Design for Your Website

 “Visual hierarchy is the order in which a user processes the information on a page; its function in user interface (UI) design is to allow users to understand the information easily.”—Interactive Design Foundation

 That concept of visual hierarchy extends to all information on the page, directing the visitor’s eye to the most critical content first.
-Take, for example, navigation elements which provide the means by which visitors move around a site.
+Take, for example, navigation elements that provide how visitors move around a site.

 Good User Interface Design Doesn’t Stop At The Navigation Bar